Setting Boundaries: How to Support a Child with Oppositional Defiance Disorder

 For example, focus on giving the child opportunities to “earn” privileges, like extra playtime as a reward for good behaviour, rather than removing privileges as a form of punishment for bad behaviour.

 The key is clarity and consistency.
-One way to do this is to develop a rewards system with an accompanying visual so a child can easily understand the actions they need to take to earn reward.
+One way to do this is to develop a rewards system with an accompanying visual so a child can easily understand the actions they need to take to earn a reward.
 Positive attention is a far more effective way to encourage good behaviour than relying on punishment alone.

 Offer Closed Choices